bassdarkside/phone-text-finder/README.md

-## Simple web application based on :
+## Simple web application based on Flask for web search and collect phone numbers in database.

-- Flask
-- SQLAlchemy
-- SQLite

 Currently in developing..